NIHAL3403/weather-app/README.md

 Weather Details: Displays temperature, humidity, weather description, and an icon representing the weather condition.
 5-Day Extended Forecast: Shows the weather for the next 5 days, including temperature, humidity, and a weather icon.
 Responsive Design: Works across desktops, tablets, and mobile devices.
-Animations: Smooth animations for better user experience.
+Animations: Smooth animations for better user experience.<br>

 Technologies Used 🛠️

-HTML: Provides the structure of the web application.
+HTML: Provides the structure of the web application. <br>

-JavaScript: Handles logic for fetching and displaying weather data using the OpenWeatherMap API.
+JavaScript: Handles logic for fetching and displaying weather data using the OpenWeatherMap API.<br>
-Tailwind CSS: Utility-first CSS framework for styling the user interface.
+Tailwind CSS: Utility-first CSS framework for styling the user interface.<br>
-Custom CSS: For additional animations and styles.
+Custom CSS: For additional animations and styles.<br>
-OpenWeatherMap API: Fetches weather data based on city names or geographical coordinates.
+OpenWeatherMap API: Fetches weather data based on city names or geographical coordinates.<br>
-Geolocation API: Detects the user’s current location to fetch live weather information.
+Geolocation API: Detects the user’s current location to fetch live weather information.<br>

 Prerequisites 🔑

 OpenWeatherMap API Key: You need an API key from OpenWeatherMap to access weather data.
 Sign up here for a free API key.
-Modern Browser: Supports the Geolocation API to detect the user’s location.
+Modern Browser: Supports the Geolocation API to detect the user’s location.<br>
 Project Structure 📂

 ```bash